open-telemetry/opentelemetry-dotnet-instrumentation/docs/README.md

 | `OTEL_DOTNET_AUTO_INTEGRATIONS_FILE` | All versions           | `$INSTALL_DIR/integrations.json`                                                    |

 > Some settings can be omitted on .NET (Core).
 For more information, see [config.md](config.md#net-clr-profiler).

-Additionally, set the [resources](config.md#resources) when running your application.

 ### Shell scripts